Abh1shekJha/Pisces_Webdesk/README.md

 # Pisces_Webdesk

 > This website was built as a freelanced personal project.
-It is basically divided into two sub-domains the first contains the content like poetries, short stories, blog, educational content, videos, etc.
+It is basically divided into two sub-domains the first contained the content like poetries, short stories, blog, educational content, videos, etc.
-> The second subdomain was a portal where people could watch and contact the author for their freelanced ventures.
+> The second subdomain was a portal where people could watch and contact the author to avail their services.

 ## CONTRIBUTION:
     ABHISHEK JHA  :  WEBSITE DESIGN & DEVELOPMENT